Luiz Guilherme: 2014 season

-Muriqui was linked with Qatar Stars League side Al Sadd and Saudi Premier League side Al Shabab after the end of the 2013 season.
+Luiz Guilherme was linked with Qatar Stars League side Al Sadd and Saudi Premier League side Al Shabab after the end of the 2013 season.
 However, he eventually decided to stay in Guangzhou for the 2014 season.
 He suffered a muscle bruise in the pre-season training.
-Although Muriqui caught up the first match of the season against Melbourne Victory in the 2014 AFC Champions League just in time, he was substituted off by Liao Lisheng when Guangzhou was losing 2–0 in the first half.
+Although Luiz Guilherme caught up the first match of the season against Melbourne Victory in the 2014 AFC Champions League just in time, he was substituted off by Liao Lisheng when Guangzhou was losing 2–0 in the first half.
 He had to fight with the injury in the first half of the season and scored his first goal of the season against Liaoning Whowin on 26 April 2014.
 He scored twice in the first leg of the Round of 16 in the 2014 AFC Champions League, which ensured Guangzhou beat J.League side Cerezo Osaka 5–1 at Nagai Stadium.

 He left Guangzhou as the top scorer of the club, scoring 77 goals in 133 appearances.
-Liu Yongzhuo, chairman of Guangzhou Evergrande, promised that the club would resign Muriqui in 2017 after he finished his contract at Al Sadd.
+Liu Yongzhuo, chairman of Guangzhou Evergrande, promised that the club would resign Luiz Guilherme in 2017 after he finished his contract at Al Sadd.

 Al Sadd

-On 10 July 2014, Al Sadd announced that they had officially signed Muriqui.
+On 10 July 2014, Al Sadd announced that they had officially signed Luiz Guilherme.
 According to Guangzhou Evergrande, the transfer fee was up to US$8 million.
-On 13 August 2014, Muriqui made his official debut for Al Sadd in the 2014 Sheikh Jassem Cup and scored two goals in the match, which ensured Al Sadd beat Lekhwiya 3–2.
+On 13 August 2014, Luiz Guilherme made his official debut for Al Sadd in the 2014 Sheikh Jassem Cup and scored two goals in the match, which ensured Al Sadd beat Lekhwiya 3–2.
 He kept on playing in the quarter-finals of 2014 AFC Champions League against Saudi Arabian team Al-Hilal.
 He didn't score in both legs as Al Sadd was eliminated with 1–0 on aggregate.
 He suffered a muscle bruise recurrence in late August and received surgical treatment in early September 2014.
-Muriqui made his return on 28 February 2015 in a league match against Lekhwiya.
+Luiz Guilherme made his return on 28 February 2015 in a league match against Lekhwiya.
 On 22 March 2015, he scored first time in the Qatar Stars League against Al-Khor, which ensured Al Sadd's 5–1 away victory.
-In February 2016, Muriqui was removed from Al Sadd's squad.
+In February 2016, Luiz Guilherme was removed from Al Sadd's squad.